-Students will be able to identify and calculate relevant data for use in management decision-making.
+Students will be able to identify and calculate relevant data for use in management decisionmaking.

-- a. calculate the breakeven point, contribution and margin of safety for a given product or service; - b. allocate scarce resource to those products or services with the highest contribution per limiting factor; - c. calculate the net present value, internal rate of return, payback period or accounting rate of return for a given project; and - d. identify the advantages and disadvantages of the investment appraisal techniques specified in 4(c) above.
+- a. calculate the breakeven point, contribution and margin of safety for a given product or service; - b. allocate scarce resource to those products or services with the highest contribution per limiting factor; - c. calculate the net present value, internal rate of return, payback period or accounting rate of return for a given project; and - d. identify the advantages and disadvantages of the investment appraisal techniques specified in 4(c) above and outline how sustainability issues can be incorporated into investment appraisal decisions.